Non-Discrimination Policy and Disability Accommodations

 Student and University Responsibilities

-the Center of Learning and Teaching prior to seeking any
+the ADA Initial Intake Application Form with the Center of Learning and Teaching prior to seeking any accommodation based

-- A Disability Services Student Information Form must be completed, signed by the student, and delivered or faxed to the Center for Learning and Teaching.
+- The ADA Initial Intake Application Form must be completed, signed by the student, and delivered or faxed to the Center for Learning and Teaching

 - Official documentation of the disability must be sent directly from the originating office (e.g. high school, testing center, certified professional center, or physician) directly to the Center for Learning and Teaching.
 All such official documentation must be for an evaluation dated no more than eighteen (18) months prior to being received by the University.
 All official documentation which the student wishes to have the University consider in providing a reasonable accommodation for the disability must be included (e.g. Individual Education Plan [IEP] and related materials, 504 Plan, professional diagnosis, and recommendations).
 Professional diagnosis must include a diagnosis of the student's current disability; the date of the diagnosis; how the diagnosis was reach; the credentials of the professional making the diagnosis; how the student's disability affects a major life activity; and how the disability affects the student's academic performance.
 The documentation should provide enough information for the student and the University to consider what may be an appropriate academic adjustment.
 Each student's accommodation(s) will be considered on a case-by-case basis.
 The University is not responsible for conducting or paying for a new evaluation to document a disability or the need for an academic adjustment.

-- The Center for Learning and Teaching will work with the student to develop a reasonable accommodation for the disability only after adequate documentation and a completed Disability Services Student Information Form have been received.
+- The Center for Learning and Teaching will work with the student to develop a reasonable accommodation for the disability only after adequate documentation and a completed the ADA Initial Intake Application Form have been received.
 Under emergency needs, temporary accommodations may be approved by the Director of the Center for Learning and Teaching while waiting for adequate documentation.
 Any information received by the Center for Learning and Teaching will be held in confidence and not released directly or indirectly without the written consent of the student except for the purpose of providing services.

-application) must be completed, signed, and returned to the
+The Semester Renewal Form (semester application) must be completed, signed, and returned to the Center two weeks before accommodations for that semester will be granted.

 - Students attending the main campus in Fayette are required to make an appointment with the Director of the Center for Learning and Teaching to discuss any changes in their accommodation(s) and to pick up their Letter of Accommodation.
 Failure to re-register could result in the student not receiving his or her accommodation(s) until a re-register form is completed and received by the Center for Learning and Teaching.
 Students must allow the Center time to complete the process and produce the possible Letter of Accommodation after receiving the re-register form.